rarible/protocol/docs/reference/wallets.md

     const wallet = new TezosWallet(provider)
     ```

-## Use Rarible SDK Wallet Connector
+## Wallet Connector

-Wallet Connector make possible to connect the following providers:

-* InjectedWeb3ConnectionProvider — Metamask, Coinbase, etc
-* FortmaticConnectionProvider
-* PortisConnectionProvider
-* TorusConnectionProvider
-* WalletLinkConnectionProvider
-* MEWConnectionProvider
-* IframeConnectionProvider
-* WalletConnectConnectionProvider
-* BeaconConnectionProvider
-* FclConnectionProvider
+It is better to use Wallet Connector because there is a lot of the logic described above already implemented and the connect function for each blockchain is unified.

+--8<-- "docs/snippets/WalletConnectorReadme.md"

 [Read more](https://github.com/rarible/sdk/tree/master/packages/connector) about installation and using examples of Rarible SDK Wallet Connector.